Michael has been an avid gamer and part time writer in more decades than he cares to remember.

 If you enjoyed this article

-Please show your appreciation and leave a comment.
-Also, don't forget you can click the green "Rate Up" button and "share" it with your friends via Email, Twitter, Facebook, or any other social networking sites.
+Please don't forget to click the green "Rate Up" button and "share" it with your friends via Email, Twitter, Facebook, or any other social networking sites.